-Together with actuators and a payload, rods are responsible for a significant portion of the weight of the robot.
-As an effort to reduce the weight of the robot, lightweight balsa wood is chosen for the rod material.
-Although other materials such as bamboo and carbon fiber are considered, the advantages of balsa wood include low price, relatively light weight, and easy machinability.
+Together with actuators and a payload, rods are responsible for a significant portion of the robot's total weight.
+As an effort to reduce the weight of the robot, lightweight balsa wood was chosen for the rod material.
+Although other materials such as bamboo and carbon fiber were considered, the advantages of balsa wood included low price, relatively light weight, and easy machinability.
 The ends of the rods are drilled with holes for cable connection and saturated with epoxy to help tolerate the tension from the connected cables.